-Almost sixteen hours away from Delhi, Munisyari is base of the Himalayan mountain range and glaciers of Milam, Ralam, and Namik.
-Known for its stupendous Himalayan views, Munsiyari is for those who want to feel close to mountains, and are interested in trekking, mountaineering, all the while enjoying unspoiled nature.
+Almost sixteen hours away from Delhi, Munisyari is the base of the Himalayan mountain range and glaciers of Milam, Ralam, and Namik.
+Known for its breathtaking Himalayan views, Munsiyari is for those who want to feel close to mountains, and are interested in trekking, mountaineering, all the while enjoying unspoiled nature.

-The snow clad mountains here will enamor you, as you find yourself oblivious to daily routines.
+The snow-clad mountains here will enamor you, as you find yourself oblivious to daily routines.
 There are two popular treks from here, namely, the Namik Glacier trek, and the Panchchuli peaks trek, both of which are in the Kumaon region.

 |Best time to Visit||March-June, September- October|

 |Nearest Railway Station||Tanakpur, 273 KMs away|